cdr-stats/cdr-stats/docs/source/installation/installation-overview.rst

 The requirements are installed into a virtual environement so that the dependencies of the application do not interfere with other applications on the server.
 More information can be found about virtualenv at : http://pypi.python.org/pypi/virtualenv

-PIP is a tool for installing and managing Python packages, more information about PIP t : http://www.pip-installer.org/en/latest/index.html.
+PIP is a tool for installing and managing Python packages, more information about PIP : http://www.pip-installer.org/en/latest/index.html.

 With PIP you can easily install all the requirements::